Key Google Analytics metrics to track your SEO success

-Good report shows traffic in general and compares it to the organic traffic to show an impact your SEO does.
+The good report shows traffic in general and compares it to the organic traffic to show an impact your SEO does.

 The perfect report is transparent, engaging and helps draw better conclusions from data and insights.

-If you are ready to take your SEO reporting to the new level, we have just released our new Google Analytics SEO reports that are bound to make your clients smile.
+If you are ready to take your SEO reporting to the new level, we have just released our new Google Analytics reports that are bound to make your clients smile.